ikromin/jphotoframe/README.md

 |Configuration Option    |Description
 |------------------------|------------------------------------------------------------------------------------------
+|backgroundFiller        |Background filler type, valid values are *StretchScale* or *Black*
-|cacheDirectory          |Path to store the cached files, should not be the same location as the imageDirectory.
+|cacheDirectory          |Path to store the cached files, should not be the same location as the imageDirectory
 |dateFormat              |Date format string as per the SimpleDateFormat Java class.
 |imageDirectory          |Path to the directory where photos will be fetched from.
-Child directories will be ignored.
+Child directories will be ignored
+|imageScaler             |Image scaler type, valid values are *CoverAspect* or *ContainAspect*
 |layout                  |File to use for widget layout, default is layout.json
 |owmApiKey               |API Key used to get weather data, from http://openweathermap.org/appid
 |timeFormat              |Time format string as per teh SimpleDateFormat Java class.